tnichols217/notes/College/Additional Questions.md

 1. What is the most significant challenge that society faces today?
 (50 words)

 > [!para]
 > Unity on the global front.
-When COVID took the world by storm it
+When COVID took the world by storm it became evident how

 2. How did you spend your last two summers?
 (50 words)